Sherylleong/SC1015-Group-10-Project/README.md

 ## About

-This is a Mini-Project for SC1015 (Intro To Data Science and Artificial Intelligence) which uses the datasets from World Bank and Global Health Data Exchange to analyse how Health-Adjusted Life Expectancy (HALE) and Life Expectancy can be affected by different predictors and to find a set of predictors that can be used to maximize HALE.
+This is a Mini-Project for SC1015 (Intro To Data Science and Artificial Intelligence) which uses the datasets from World Bank and Global Health Data Exchange to analyse how Health-Adjusted Life Expectancy (HALE) and Life Expectancy (LE) can be affected by different predictors and to find a set of predictors that can be used to maximize HALE.
 For walkthrough, view the source code in order from:

 1. [Data Preparation and Cleaning](https://github.com/Sherylleong/SC1015-Group-10-Project/blob/main/Data%20Preparation%20and%20Cleaning.ipynb)